Strong accessibility for finitely presented groups: Dunwoody/Delzant-Potyagailo resolution

-Let $e$ be an edge in $X'$ and let $G_e$ be its stabilizer.
-Then $G_e$ fixes the endpoints $v$ and $w$ of $e$.
+Let $e$ be an edge in $X_T$.
+The stabilizer of $e$ either fixes the endpoints $v$ and $w$ of $e$ or has an index two subgroup which does.
 Let $V$ and $W$ be the preimages of $v$ and $w$ in $X$.
-Then $G_e$ stabilizes both $V$ and $W$.
-If $V$ and $W$ are connected components of preimages of points in $\partial T$ then $G_e$ fixes a pair of distinct points in $\partial T$, hence $G_e$ is slender.
-If $V$ is not a connected component of a preimage of any point in $\partial T$ then $V$ is a vertex, and $G_e$ stabilizes a half-line in $T$, hence is slender in this case as well. \end{proof}
+Then $\stab^+(e)$ stabilizes $V$ and $W$.
+If $V$ and $W$ are connected components of preimages of points in $\partial T$ then $\stab^+(e)$ fixes a pair of distinct points in $\partial T$, hence is a subgroup of an edge group of $T/G$.
+If $V$ is not a connected component of a preimage of any point in $\partial T$ then $V$ is a vertex, and $\stab^+(e)$ stabilizes a half-line in $T$, hence is (conjugate into) a subgroup of an edge group of $T/G$ in this case as well. \end{proof}